Theme

 What this is

 Field Journal is a central place for people in the industry to share “field journals”: practical learnings from shipping AI systems in the real world.
+It is written by experienced builders, including contributors from leading AI and tech companies.
 Think implementation notes, hard-won lessons, and patterns that survived contact with production.

 Our mission